-If you already have a custom domain registered with another provider, transfer it to Squarespace.
-This way, you can manage all aspects of your site from one service instead of two, and Squarespace can help with any issues with your domain directly.
+If you have a domain registered with another provider, transfer it to Squarespace.
+This way, you can manage all aspects of your site from one service instead of two, and we can help with any issues with your domain directly.

 If your domain doesn’t meet our transfer requirements, or if you have a complex registration setup, you can connect it instead.

-Note: If you have a custom email address linked to your domain, before transferring your domain to Squarespace, we recommend contacting your current email provider to ensure that there won’t be any restrictions or issues by moving to Squarespace.
-We also recommend backing up any essential emails, contacts, or settings you may need.
+Note: If you have a custom email address linked to your domain, before transferring your domain to Squarespace, we recommend contacting your current email provider to ensure there won’t be any issues with moving to Squarespace.
+We also recommend backing up any emails, contacts, or settings you may need.

 Register a new domain